 - Microelectronics and Integrated Circuits

-Professor Stan Skafidas, from the Department of Electrical and Electronic Engineering, leads the Melbourne School of Engineering's research in nanoelectronics and is the Director for Centre for Neural Engineering.
+Professor Stan Skafidas, from the Department of Electrical and Electronic Engineering, leads the Melbourne School of Engineering's research in nanoelectronics.

 In 2008, a team led by Professor Skafidas developed the world's first completely integrated 60GHz transceiver on CMOS.
 This single chip wireless system was able to deliver 5Gbps data rate at cost of approximately $1 whilst being only 5mm x 5mm in size.
 Professor Skafidas co-founded Nitero, the spin out company formed to commercialise 60GHz technology.
 Nitero received investment from leading venture funds such as Southern Cross Ventures and US based Austin Ventures.
 The technology and products based on this technology have been the recipient of multiple industry awards including the 2015 CES Innovation award.
 The CES Innovation Awards is the premier international annual competition honoring outstanding design and engineering in consumer technology products.
 Today, this technology, that has both high throughput and low latency, is being used to produce chipsets for wireless virtual reality systems.
 In March 2017 the Nitero company was acquired by technology multinational Advanced Micro Devices (AMD) and has led to the establishment of AMD's global wireless research and development centre in Australia.